streathamchess/streathamchess.github.io/about/venues.md

 {% include image.html url="/assets/photos/woodfield.jpg" align="left" description="A local chess match" %}

+If you do live in or around Streatham, there are also various opportunities to play competitive chess more locally.

 From September 2017, we will be playing our home matches in the [Surrey League](http://www.scca.co.uk/) and the [Croydon & District League](http://www.croydonchessleague.org.uk/) at Streatham Library.
-We have a 7-board team in the second division of the Surrey League, three 4-board teams in the Croydon & District League.
-Our away matches are held at various venues in South London and Surrey.
+We have a 7-board team in the second division of the Surrey League, and three 4-board teams in the Croydon & District League.
+Our away matches are held at various venues around South London and Surrey.
+Several regulars drive to away matches, so lifts are usually available to those that want them.

-We will also play several internal club competitions at Streatham Library.
+We will also hold  several internal club competitions at Streatham Library.
+Currently two rapidplay events and a blitz tournament are expected to take place, taking advantage quiet periods in the league schedule.

 <a name="whitelion"></a>